sterbini/AAP_CAS/student_instructions.md

 # Hands-On Optics Calculations - Setup Instructions
 ---

-During the course we will use **Python3** in a **[Jupyter](https://jupyter.org)**  and, mostly, the [numpy](https://numpy.org/), [matplotlib](https://matplotlib.org/) and [xsuite](https://xsuite.readthedocs.io/en/latest/) packages.
+During the course we will use **Python3** and [`Xsuite`](https://xsuite.readthedocs.io/en/latest/).
+`Xsuite` is a collection python packages for the simulation of the beam dynamics in particle accelerators.

+> **Important:** we kindly ask you to go throw this document **before coming** to CAS, such as to **prepare yourself** (and **your laptop**) for the course.

 We will explain in the following sections how to install all necessary software on **your laptop**.

-A basic knowledge of Python is assumed.
+**A basic knowledge of Python is assumed**.
 If you are not familiar with Python, you can find a few resources to fill the gap in the following sections.

-Do not worry about the theory for the moment (it will be discussed in details during the school) but focus on the Python syntax and data types (tuples, lists,...).
+Do not worry about the theory of Accelerator Optics for the moment (it will be discussed in details during the school) but get familiar with Python.

-After [a short introduction](#a-very-short-introduction-to-python), where we provided some useful links to get familiar with Python, we will focus on the [software setup](#software-setup).
+After [a short introduction](#a-very-short-introduction-to-python), we will focus on the [software setup](#software-setup).
 Finally, in [appendix](#appendix-python-packages) you will find links and cheatsheets for the most common Python packages that will be used during the course.

-> **Important:** we kindly ask you to go throw this document **before coming** to CAS, such as to **prepare yourself** (and **your laptop**) for the course.

 ---
 # A very short introduction to Python